Tmargo101/Tmargo101.github.io/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# Thomas Margosian Personal Website

+This is a simple react app used as a personal website for Thomas Margosian.
+It was created in 2025 to replace an old personal website.

-## Available Scripts
+## Main Scripts

 In the project directory, you can run:

 ### `npm start`

-Runs the app in the development mode.\
+Runs the app in the development mode using craco.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

-### `npm test`
+### `npm run deploy`

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+Builds the app, and deploys the current build to GitHub Pages.

 ### `npm run build`